In your text, read pages 108–113, which cover covariance and correlation, and chapter 8, which covers regression.

 Question 4: Add a similar comment describing the results of the statistical test for the transgressive lag.

 In three commands, separately test the strength of the monotonic correlation for the Carters Formation, the Hermitage Formation, and the transgressive lag.
-Notice that our code always follows these three in the same order; that consistency will make your code easier to read.
-Note but do not be concerned about any warnings about ties, as this is common with nonparametric methods.
+Notice that our code always follows these three in the same order; that consistency makes your code easier to read.
+Note the warnings about ties when you run these commands, but do not be concerned by them, as they are common with nonparametric methods based on ranks.
 The main effect is that the p-value may be somewhat off, but this is of no concern if you are not overly focused on the exact value, as you shouldn’t be for reasons we’ve discussed.

 Question 7: Which stratigraphic unit has the strongest monotonic correlation, and which has the weakest?
 Your answer should indicate which part of the result tells you this.
 Your answer should specify that this is a monotonic correlation.

-Now we will describe the linear relationships of log(Mg) and log(Al) in the three stratigraphic units; in other words, we will calculate the slope and y-intercepts.
+Now we will describe the linear relationships of log(Mg) and log(Al) in the three stratigraphic units; in other words, we will fit lines to the data and calculate the slope and y-intercepts that describe them.

 Perform a linear regression of logAl and logMg for the Carters Formation.
 Treat logAl as the dependent variable and logMg as the independent variable.
 Assign these to objects named cartersRegression.